-The safety and welfare of children under the care of PUFC is paramount.
+The safety and welfare of adults at risk under the care of PUFC is paramount.
 All participants and visitors to the Club within all Club activities have a right to feel safe and be safe.
-All members of staff and volunteers have a duty to keep adults at risk safe and help protect them from abuse, exploitation and poor practice, and have their welfare promoted.
-Staff have a 'duty of care' to keep children safe and help protect them from abuse or harm.
-All managers must ensure that their staff understand and apply that duty at all times.
+All members of staff and volunteers have a duty to keep adults at risk safe and help protect them from abuse, exploitation and poor practice, and their welfare promoted.